mooreds/docs-1/get-started/quickstart.md

     end: today.endOf('day').format()
   }}
   ```

-This will calculate the day's start end end time.
-Run the operation and make sure it works.
+- Click the **Run** button to make sure it works

-## User configuration
+## Set up the user configuration page

-This application should require users to supply their own credentials for Google Calendar.
-In **Users &gt; User Configuration** check the box next to the `google_calendar` data connection.
+- Go to **Users &gt; User Configuration** and check the box next to `google_calendar` to allow users to connect their Google Calendar to their slack account.

-## Put it all together
+## Get your slack command to return calendar events

-Create an operation named `get_calendar_events` to join together the start and end time from `get_day_start_end`:
+- Go to your operation `get_calendar_events` and replace the SQL with the following to join together the start and end time from `get_day_start_end` with the Google Calendar call.

 ```sql
 SELECT summary FROM google_calendar.get_calendar_events as E